marklogic/kafka-marklogic-connector/README.md

-# kafka-connect-marklogic
+# MarkLogic Kafka connector

-This is a connector for subscribing to Kafka queues and pushing messages to MarkLogic
+The MarkLogic Kafka connector is a [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) sink connector for receiving messages from Kafka topics and writing them to a MarkLogic database.

 ## Requirements

 * MarkLogic 9

+## Quick Start with Confluent Platform

+TODO, will borrow some content from the CONTRIBUTING file

-## Quick Start
+## Quick Start with Apache Kafka

-#### To try this out locally:
+These instructions assume that you already have an instance of Apache Kafka installed; the [Kafka Quickstart] (https://kafka.apache.org/quickstart) instructions provide an easy way of accomplishing this.
+Perform step 1 of these instructions before proceeding.

+Next, if you are running Kafka locally, do the following:

-1. Configure kafkaHome in gradle-local.properties - e.g. kafkaHome=/Users/myusername/tools/kafka_2.11-2.1.0
+1. Configure `kafkaHome` in gradle-local.properties - e.g. kafkaHome=/Users/myusername/kafka_2.13-2.8.1
-1. Run "./gradlew clean deploy" to build a jar and copy it and the below property files into the appropriate Kafka directories
+1. Run `./gradlew clean deploy` to build a jar and copy it and the below property files into the appropriate Kafka directories

-#### To try this out on a remote Kafka server
+If you are running Kafka on a remote server, do the following:

-1. Run "./gradlew clean jar" to build the jar.
+1. Run `./gradlew clean shadowJar` to build the jar
-1. Copy the jar to the <kafkaHome>/libs on the remote server.
+1. Copy the jar to the <kafkaHome>/libs on the remote server
-1. Copy the two properties (config/marklogic-connect-distributed.properties config/marklogic-sink.properties) to <kafkaHome>/config on the remote server.
+1. Copy the two properties (config/marklogic-connect-distributed.properties config/marklogic-sink.properties) to <kafkaHome>/config on the remote server

-See https://kafka.apache.org/quickstart for instructions on starting up Zookeeper and Kafka, which as of August 2022 will instruct you to run the following commands (in separate terminal windows, both from the Kafka home directory):
+See step 2 in the [Kafka Quickstart guide](https://kafka.apache.org/quickstart) for instructions on starting Zookeeper and Kafka.
+As of August 2022, the guide will instruct you to run the following commands (in separate terminal windows, both from the Kafka home directory):

     bin/zookeeper-server-start.sh config/zookeeper.properties